numpy/numpy/README.txt

 If fast BLAS and LAPACK cannot be found, then a slower default version is used.

+After installation, tests can be run with

+python -c 'import numpy; numpy.test()'

 The most current development version is always available from a subversion repostiory: